Published June 2014 • Updated August 2024 • Read Time: 6 minutes

 Snowflake Obsidian is a wonderful stones for elders or anyone whose body is feeling its age.
 It is a talisman to sooth aching bones, sore joints and muscle tension.
 It reminds us that we might not be as young as we once were, but we can either grow wise in our age or continue to act like a fool.
 A wise person takes time to rest, uses ice or heating pads, or medicine when needed.
 A wise person might need to take things a bit slower, but can still enjoy all the fun that life can offer!

-Snowflake Obsidian Mineralogy
+Geology of Snowflake Obsidian

 Where does Snowflake Obsidian come from?